TechSAge Talks Q&A banner

 Developing a Wayfinding Support Robot

-Interview with Katie Driggs-Campbell: by Sujana Vangala
+Interview with Katie Driggs-Campbell: Interview By Sujana Vangala

 Q: Tell me about your personal geography.
 Where are you from?
 Where did you grow up?
 Where did you go to school?
 Where are you now?